 In compliance with Public Law 101-542 (as amended by P.L.
-102-26), San Jacinto College publishes a report of completion rates for full-time undergraduate students seeking an associate degree, a certificate of technology, or transfer to a four-year institution.
+102-26), San Jacinto College publishes a report of completion rates for full-time undergraduate students seeking an associate degree, a certificate of technology or transfer to a four-year institution.
 This report is updated annually.
-The report is available separately for each San Jacinto College campus, and is stratified by gender, ethnicity, and varsity sport.
-The report is available upon request in the campus president's office.
-Current and prospective students and student-athletes are encouraged to avail themselves of the information in this report prior to enrolling or entering in any financial obligations with or through
+The report is available separately for each San Jacinto College campus, and is stratified by gender, ethnicity and varsity sport.
+The report is available upon request in the campus provost's office.
+Current and prospective students and student-athletes are encouraged to familiarize themselves with the information in this report prior to enrolling or entering in any financial obligations with or through the College.